OWI Causing Death

 We Take the Prosecution to Task

 Too often, OWI causing death and reckless driving cases are mishandled by law enforcement, and people's rights are frequently violated at the time of arrest or during testing.
 Additionally, the burden of proof is on the prosecution to show that the defendant's driving caused the fatality.
 In searching for someone to blame, law enforcement and prosecutors try to pin the accident on the allegedly intoxicated driver when they may not have been the true cause of the accident.

-At Levine & Levine, we believe everyone deserves justice.
+At Levine & Levine, our Michigan drunk driving attorneys believe everyone deserves justice.
 Everyone has a right to competent, dedicated legal representation, no matter what.
 We investigate our clients' cases thoroughly, leaving nothing to chance.
 When we find that our client's rights have been violated, we don't back down, and we can't be intimidated.
 We file all necessary pre-trial motions, and when the time comes, we are fierce litigators.
 Our high rate of success and acquittals speaks for itself.